MidniteSunrise/MidniteSunrise.github.io/apps/code-editors/emacs.md

 #### Configure

 Some aspects of this theme are customizable.
-You can change them by doing `M-x customize-group minimal-mistakes`.
+You can change them by doing `M-x customize-group minimal-mistakes.
 Then restart Emacs to apply them.

 #### Activating theme